Complaints Policy

 a) Sending an email to helen.barrett@tombolo.vic.edu.au

-b) Writing a letter to Tombolo Academy addressed to “The Principal”
+b) Writing a letter to Tombolo Academy addressed to “The Principal”.

-c) Telephoning the school and arranging for a time to speak to the principal
+c) Telephoning the school and arranging for a time to speak to the Principal.

-5.3 If the complaint concerns the decisions, actions or activities of the principal, a formal complaint should be made by writing a letter to Tombolo Academy addressed to the Chair of the Board of Directors and marked Confidential.
+5.3 If the complaint concerns the decisions, actions or activities of the Principal, a formal complaint should be made by writing a letter to Tombolo Academy addressed to the Chair of the Board of Directors and marked Confidential.

 5.5 Any appeals process should be addressed to the Chair and will be handled by a sub-committee of the Board of Directors.